-FEBRUARY AND SEPTEMBER DEPARTURE ・ HOST FAMILY ・ TEACH ENGLISH ・ PÁGINA EN ESPAÑOL
+FEBRUARY-DECEMBER OR SEPTEMBER-JULY ・ 11 MONTHS・ HOST FAMILY ・ TEACH ENGLISH ・ PÁGINA EN ESPAÑOL

 Ecuador is a small country bursting with geographic and ethnic diversity.
 The country has four distinct regions: in the coast, the Andes mountains, the jungle, and the Galápagos Islands.
 Each is unique and boasts its own climate, ethnic groups, and natural beauty.
 Ecuador is a diverse country comprised of various ethnic groups, so moving from one region to the next it can feel like visiting a different country altogether moving from one region to the next.
 The culture is dynamic and the people lively but, at the same time, the pace of life is a bit more laid back than what one finds in a big city in the United States.